jg223fp/Thermal_sensor_drone/doc/setup.md

 We have chosen to use LoRa connection for the data sent by the drone.
 We know that this may not be the best solution for the project beacuse of LoRas limitations in bandwidht.
 TTN has a fair access policy of 30 seconds per day for uplinks, and 10 messages per day for downlinks.
 A more suitable solution for our scenario would proberly be a strong WiFi covering the waste facility.
 But this project is also about learning and LoRa is a new and exciting technique.
 Thats why we still choose to go with it.
 It also has the advantages of long range, low cost and low power consuption.

+## What we gonna do
+Just a short and basic descreption of what we're aiming to do here.
+Our target is to upload values to TTN via LorA.
+On TTN we will decode the values.
+After that we will use IFTTT and webhooks to send them further to feeds on adafruit io.
+If the firealarm is set of we will use......(something)

 ## Setting up TTN
 Here is a short explenation of how to set up The Things Network(TTN) when sending the data by LoRa.